 - Organize your production by regaining control and learning about real cost and productivity,

 Simple manufacturing software such as Prodio helps you organize and manage your orders so your team can work faster and smarter.
-Anticipate off times, vacations, sales reservations and get accurate availability information.
+Anticipate off times, vacations, and sales reservations and get accurate availability information.

 Other upsides include: